IntelLabs/coach/docker/README.md

 ## `Dockerfile.doom_environment`
 * `docker build -f docker/Dockerfile.doom_environment .` from the parent dir to create the image
 * contains vizdoom environment and Coach.

+## `Dockerfile.starcraft_environment`
+* `docker build -f docker/Dockerfile.starcraft_environment .` from the parent dir to create the image
+* contains StarcraftII environment and Coach.

+## `Dockerfile.carla_environment`
+* `docker build -f docker/Dockerfile.carla_environment .` from the parent dir to create the image
+* contains CARLA driving simulator environment and Coach.